Definition of Linux WC

 wc [OPTION]… –files0-from=F

-We can print word, newline, and count the number of bytes for each FILE in the system, and also we can count the total number of lines if there are more than one FILE is mentioned in the arguments.
-A single word in the file is a non-zero-length of chars that might be delimited with white space.
-When there is no FILE, or if FILE is -, then we should be reading the standard input.
+We can print Word, newline, and count the number of bytes for each FILE in the system, and also, we can count the total number of lines if there is more than one FILE mentioned in the arguments.
+A word in the file is a non-zero-length of chars that might be delimited with white space.
+When there is no FILE, or if FILE is -, we should read the standard input.

-The options that are mentioned below might be used for selecting the counts that are printed and the ones that are always in the following order – newline, word, character, byte, the maximum length of the line.
+The options that are mentioned below might be used for selecting the counts that are printed and the ones that are always in the following order – newline, Word, character, byte, and the maximum length of the line.

 cat fruits.txt